supermedium/aframe-watcher/README.md

 ## aframe-watcher

-Companion server to o A-Frame Inspector to sync changes back to HTML files.
+Companion server to the A-Frame Inspector to sync changes back to HTML files.

+Are you tired of switching back and forth between your text editor, the Inspector, and refreshing?
+Now you can save your changes from the Inspector directly to your HTML files.
+The Inspector has built-in support with a save button for the Watcher.
+Just make sure your entities have defined IDs.

 ### Usage